D.C. Area Sniper Fast Facts

 October 9, 2002 - A tarot card is found near the scene of the shooting at the school.
 CNN sources say it is the "Death Card" with the message "Call me God" for police.

 October 9, 2002 - Dean Harold Meyers, 53, of Gaithersburg, Maryland, is killed while pumping gas at a station in Manassas, Virginia.
-A white minivan seen in the area was first thought to have some connection with the shooting but was cleared by police.
+A white minivan seen in the area is first thought to have some connection with the shooting but is later cleared by police.

 October 11, 2002 - Kenneth Bridges, 53, a Philadelphia businessman, is killed at an Exxon station just off I-95 near Fredericksburg, Virginia.
 Police enforce a huge roadblock, trying to find a white van-like vehicle (similar to a Chevy Astro) with a ladder rack on top.